RMangel-VRT/HPCRM/replit.md

 **Ticket Categories:** Ticket types are categorized as quick_task, project, or service for filtering and reporting purposes.

 **Ticket Sources:** The `ticket_sources` table tracks ticket origin (manual creation vs. future auto-generated from service blueprints) to distinguish between user-created tickets and system-generated service tickets.

+**Invoice Workflow Automation:**
+When tickets with billingBehavior "invoice_required" (Extra Billable or Project work types) reach their final status, an Invoice ticket is automatically created:
+- **Auto-Creation Trigger:** When a billable ticket's status changes to a final status (isFinal === "true")
+- **Invoice Ticket Type:** Auto-created if needed via `ensureInvoiceTicketType()` helper function with Pending Invoice → Invoiced workflow
+- **Ticket Linking:** The `ticket_links` table connects source (billable) tickets to their Invoice tickets via "invoice_for" relationship
+- **Dashboard Widget:** `PendingInvoices` component shows unassigned Invoice tickets in "Pending Invoice" status for Admin/Office roles
+- **Linked Tickets Display:** `TicketDetail` page shows related tickets in a "Linked Tickets" section with navigation

 #### Weekly Schedule System
 A comprehensive scheduling system for assigning properties to crews on specific days of the week.
 It uses a template-based approach with drag-and-drop functionality.